-Based on these results, an application has been submitted to the Food and Drug Administration for approval of ide-cel as a standard therapy for patients with relapsed or treatment-resistant myeloma.
-A decision on the application is expected by the end of March 2021.
+Based on these results the Food and Drug Administration approved ide-cel as a standard therapy for patients with relapsed or treatment-resistant myeloma.19

 ASCO & American Society of Hematology CAR-T Update

-The updated results from clinical trials evaluating CAR-T cell therapies in development for the treatment of Multiple Myeloma were presented at the December 2020 American Society of Hematology Annual Meeting.
-Several conclusions can be drawn.
+Several conclusions can be drawn from the continuously updated results from clinical trials evaluating CAR-T cell therapies in development for the treatment of Multiple Myeloma presented at the American Society of Hematology & Clinical Oncology Annual Meetings.

 - CAR-T cell therapy is an evolving new treatment for Multiple Myeloma

 - CAR-T cell therapy is effective in eradicating Myeloma in patients with refractory disease.

 - A common side effect - Cytokine release syndrome (CRS) occurs in a majority of patients and is being better controlled.

 - Responses are encouraging and longer follow up is required to determine benefit in refractory patients.

 - Development of "off the shelf" CAR T cells could be more convenient, less costly and associated with fewer side effects.